01010111/01010111.github.io/md/programming_in_haxe.md

 I'll also be going over some basic computer science, so don't worry if you've never coded anything before!

 To follow along with this article, there's no need to download anything!
-Just go to [try.haxe.org](https://try.haxe.org/) and follow along!
+Just go to [try.haxe.org](https://try.haxe.org/) and experiment along with the lessons!

 ## Table of Contents